 Tackle wise you be looking at a casting setup with either heavy monofilament or braided fishing line.

-You can of course use a spinning rod and reel but the majority of catfish tackle tends to be done on a baitcaster combo.
+You can of course use a spinning rod and reel but the majority of catfish tackle tends to be done on the best baitcaster combo that you can afford.

 They can be caught from both boat and shore.
 However the bulk of the fishing is done from the shore on either a river bank or on the shores of a lake or pond.